How to Rehydrate Your Dog After Vomiting

 - Increased heart rate.
 Learn what your dog's normal heart rate is.
 In dogs, it should be anywhere between 70 and 160 beats per minute.
 A quick way to measure your dog's heart rate is by placing your fingers on the dog's femoral artery, counting the beats for 15 seconds and then multiplying by 4.

-How to Re-hydrate Your Dog After Vomiting and When to See the Vet
+How to Re-hydrate Your Dog After Vomiting

 If your dog is vomiting repeatedly and is unable to re-hydrate, either because he is refusing to drink or every time he drinks he vomits again, your best bet is to play it safe and take your dog to the vet.
 At times, the vomiting will not subside until the underlying cause for the vomiting is addressed.
 For instance, in the case of a dog with an intestinal blockage, you can try to hydrate as much as you want, but there's no way you can solve the issue without having your dog undergo surgery to remove the source of the blockage!
 Same goes with other serious causes of vomiting that need to be addressed by a vet.
 Also, keep in mind that at times, signs of dehydration may not be readily recognized and only the vet may accurately assess the dog's level of dehydration.